Virgilio Martínez (pictured) and Pía León

 +51 1 242 8515

 Chief reason to visit: Chef Virgílio Martínez’s star has been rising rapidly for the last few years, coinciding with Lima’s ascent to become one of the world’s leading gastronomic destinations.
-Central is an unmissable part of the itinerary, with its tasting menu travelling from 25 metres below to 4,200 metres above sea level.
+Now in its third year as No.1 in Latin America's 50 Best Restaurants, Central is an unmissable part of the itinerary, with its tasting menu travelling from 25 metres below to 4,200 metres above sea level.

 A few words on the chef: Martínez trained in kitchens in London, New York, Bogotá and Madrid before opening Central in 2009.
 He cooks alongside his head chef and wife, Pía, and says their work/life relationship is “a beautiful thing”.